jruby/jruby-rack/README.md

     require 'jruby-rack'
     FileUtils.cp JRubyJars.jruby_rack_jar_path, '.'

-Otherwise you'll need to download the [latest jar release][2], drop it into the *WEB-INF/lib* directory and configure the RackFilter in your application's *web.xml*.
-Example web.xml snippets are as follows.
+Otherwise you'll need to download the latest [jar release][2], drop it into the *WEB-INF/lib* directory and configure the `RackFilter` in your application's *web.xml* (see following examples).

+Alternatively you can use a server built upon JRuby-Rack such as [Trinidad][3] with sensible defaults, without the need to configure a deployment descriptor.

-## For Rails
+### Rails

-Here's sample web.xml configuration for Rails.
+Here's sample *web.xml* configuration for Rails.
 Note the environment and min/max runtime parameters.
-For multi-threaded Rails with a single runtime, set min/max both to 1.
+For **multi-threaded** (a.k.a. `thread-safe!`) Rails with a single runtime, set min/max both to 1.
 Otherwise, define the size of the runtime pool as you wish.

     <context-param>
       <param-name>rails.env</param-name>